Dominican School of Philosophy & Theology logo

 Key Highlights

-• A proud member of the Graduate Theological Union (GTU) since 1964, fostering interdenominational dialogue.
+• A founding member of the prestigious Graduate Theological Union (GTU) since 1964, located near UC Berkeley.

 • Accredited by the Western Association of Schools and Colleges (WASC) since 1964.

-• Offers a unique graduate course on the Traditional Dominican Rite.
+• Offers unique courses, including one on the Traditional Dominican Rite, reflecting its rich heritage.

-• Recently launched a new scholarship program for graduate students in 2021.
+• Announced a new scholarship program in 2021 for graduate students.

 Timeline